 It also provides support to ex-Gordon Moody residents through online groups as well as support to other gamblers through various groups and forums.

-There will be events and activities to mark our 50th anniversary throughout this year.
 To keep up to date with the latest news you can follow us across our social media platforms (links below) visit our News page, view our latest blogs, or sign up to receive updates and our quarterly newsletter.

 We are looking confidently to the future with new services on the horizon that we plan to ensure that everyone has access to treatment that helps them build a life free of gambling addiction.
 We aim to be around for at least another 50 years and beyond to continue delivering treatment and support those affected by problem gambling helping them to reclaim and rebuild their lives.
 To support Gordon Moody through volunteering click here or to donate click here.
 More information for organisations wishing to become corporate supporters of Gordon Moody is available here.